"Yoga Retreats Are Too Advanced for Me" and Other Myths, Busted

 It is always good to ask questions before you sign up for a yoga retreat, because you actually won't know what kind of retreat it is unless you ask, and really look into it.
 Ultimately, what we really want to know is, “Will I belong?”
 I encourage you to ask questions.
 Find out all the details, look at all the photos, and then even if you can’t quite picture yourself there, if it’s calling to you, take the plunge!
 Giving this gift to yourself will benefit all your relationships.
 Don’t wait another year for the perfect moment that may never come!

-I lead a few yoga and mindfulness retreats every year, and I'd love to spend the weekend with you.
+I lead yoga and mindfulness retreats every year, and I'd love to spend the weekend with you.

 Learn more about my retreats HERE